-PDMS was chosen to fabricate microfluidic chips primarily for those reasons:
+PDMS was chosen to make microfluidic chips primarily for those reasons:

-Human alveolar epithelial and pulmonary microvascular endothelial cells cultured in a PDMS chip to mimick lung functions
+Human alveolar epithelial and pulmonary microvascular endothelial cells cultivated in a PDMS chip to mimick lung functions

 It is transparent at optical frequencies (240 nM – 1100 nM), which facilitates the observation of contents in micro-channels visually or through a microscope.

 It is considered as bio-compatible (with some restrictions).